 The key to whether you are eligible for overtime is whether you are classified as an exempt or nonexempt employee.

 You probably won’t know for sure without checking with an overtime attorney.
-That’s why the overtime attorneys at Ganong Law offer you a FREE, CONFIDENTIAL, no-obligation consultation.
+That’s why overtime attorney Philip W. Ganong in Bakersfield, CA, offers you a FREE, CONFIDENTIAL, no-obligation consultation.

 However, employees who are determined to be exempt are said to be “engaged in work which is primarily intellectual, managerial, or creative” and “which requires exercise of discretion and independent judgment.”
 There are various exemptions that apply to different positions.
 Typically, executives, administrators, professionals and outside sales people are considered to be exempt.